In the ‘good old days’, one of the main challenges of job search was writing a resume that could catch a recruiter’s attention.

 Applicant Tracking Systems don’t like resumes formatted in PDF format.
 They just want text.
 No glitter or fancy formats – just text.

-WAYS TO GET YOUR RESUME NOTICED BY APPLICANT TRACKING SYSTEMS.
+GET NOTICED BY APPLICANT TRACKING SYSTEMS.

 So, let’s summarise the strategies you can employ to have the best chance of being passed by an ATS: